Raman-Lab-UCLA/Multiclass_Metasurface_InverseDesign/README.md

 ```python
 plt.rcParams['animation.ffmpeg_path'] = '/home/ramanlab/anaconda3/pkgs/ffmpeg-3.1.3-0/bin/ffmpeg'
 ```
-Refer to here for more information: https://stackoverflow.com/questions/23856990/cant-save-matplotlib-animation Optionally, comment out the save_video line in 'DCGAN_Train.py'.
+Refer to here for more information: https://stackoverflow.com/questions/23856990/cant-save-matplotlib-animation.
+Alternatively, comment out the save_video line in 'DCGAN_Train.py'.

 ### 1) Train the cDCGAN (DCGAN_Train.py)
 Download the files in the 'Training Data' folder and update the following lines in the 'DCGAN_Train.py' file: